Seirdy/seirdy.one/content/posts/website-best-practices.md

 Long words, especially in headings, can trigger horizontal overflow.
 Test in a viewport that's under 240 pixels wide (<abbr title="Device Pixel Ratio">DPR</abbr>=1) and observe any words that trail off of the edge of the screen.
 Add soft hyphens to these words using the `&shy;` entity.

-Most modern browsers support the `hyphens` CSS&nbsp;3 property, but full automatic hyphenation is usually an overkill solution with a naive implemen&shy;tation.
+Most modern browsers support the `hyphens` CSS&nbsp;3 property, but full automatic hyphenation is usually an overkill solution with a naive implementation.
 Automatic hyphenation will insert hyphens wherever it can, not necessarily between the best syllables.
-At the time of writing, humans are still better at hyphenating than most software implemen&shy;tations.
+At the time of writing, humans are still better at hyphenating than most software implementations.
 I only enable full hyphenation on the narrowest of viewports.

 Users employing machine translation will not benefit from your soft hyphens, so don't expect them to always work as intended.
 Translation tools might also replace short words with long ones.
 Soft hyphens and automatic hyphenation are both flawed solutions, but I find soft hyphens to be less problematic.

 Where long inline `<code>` elements can trigger horizontal scrolling, consider a scrollable `<pre>` element instead.
 Making a single element horizontally scrollable is far better than making the entire page scrollable in two dimensions.
 Hard-wrap code blocks so that they won't horizontally scroll in most widescreen desktop browsers.

+Be sure to test your hyphens with NVDA or Windows Narrator: these screen readers' pronunciation of words can be disrupted by poorly-placed hyphens.
+Balancing the need to adapt to narrow screens against the need to sound correctly to a screen reader is a complex matter.
+At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.

 ### Keeping text together